An injunction is a court order preventing a named person from carrying out any act addressed by the order.

 Applying for an Injunction

-Getting an injunction is more common that it used to be.
+Getting an injunction is more common than it used to be.
 The UK government is ever expanding the scope of what is considered to be abusive behaviour by adding financial abuse to the already existing categories of physical, emotional and verbal abuse.

 We strongly believe in the old phrase that justice must be blind to be fair.
 We believe that any victim of abuse deserves to be protected by the law.

 What makes our family law solicitors stand out from other solicitors who offer assistance in injunction work is the speed with which we are able to obtain injunctions for our clients.
 We work to help clients apply for an injunction in a timely manner so that protection is offered in meritorious cases without hesitation or delay.